bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-get.md

-# Get the values of the product property feature parameter or trade offers catalog.productPropertyFeature.get
+# Get the values of the product property feature parameter or variations catalog.productPropertyFeature.get

 {% note warning "We are still updating this page" %}